Imagine a world in which horses of all colors,

 many years to come.
 Today, all wild horses need human help to survive.
 As people

-made more and more demands on the land for livestock and human use, their
+made more and more demands on the land for livestock and human use, horse

 Consider the case of the mustangs.
 The mustang population

-U.S. Congress passed a law protecting mustangs, which stated, "Congress finds
+U.S. Congress passed a law protecting mustangs.
+The law stated, "Congress finds

 and declares that wild free-roaming horses and burros are living symbols of the